-Some members will benefit from taking the entire set of eight programs - particularly those seeking a primer/refresher first before diving deep into additional topics.
+Members can benefit from taking the entire set of seven fundamental programs - particularly those seeking a primer/refresher first before diving deep into additional topics.

-Other members may choose to just participate in the three-part mini series on how to analyze and evaluate grantee IRS Form 990’s and financial statements (these must be taken together).
+Other members may choose to just participate in the four-part mini series on how to analyze and evaluate grantee IRS Form 990’s and financial statements (these must be taken together).

 We hope you’ll join us for any and all of this series!

-- February 22 – Financial Series: Intro to Financial Statements
+- February 21 – Intro to Financial Statements

-- March 30 – Applied Finance: The IRS Form 990 as a Tool for Understanding Organizational Capacity
+- April 11 - The IRS Form 990 as a Tool for Understanding Organizational Capacity

 For any questions, comments, and/or recommendations, please contact Kathryn O'Neal-Dunham, Chief Operating Officer.